 Antimicrobial sensitivity testing (antibiogram testing) was performed by the disc diffusion Kirby-Bauer method.
-Antimicrobial agents used for the following tests on Mueller Hinton agar plates were as follows: cefuroxime, chloramphenicol, gentamicin, co-trimoxazole, erythromycin, ceftriaxone, penicillin, ceftazidime, amikacin, ampicillin, ciprofloxacin, aztreonam, cefoperazonesulbactam, cefepime, piperacillin-tazobactam, ticarcillin-clavulanic acid, and imipenem.
+Antimicrobial or agents used for the following tests on Mueller Hinton agar plates were as follows: cefuroxime, chloramphenicol, gentamicin, co-trimoxazole, erythromycin, ceftriaxone, penicillin, ceftazidime, amikacin, ampicillin, aztreonam, cefoperazoneciprofloxacin, sulbactam, cefepime, piperacillin-tazobactam, ticarcillin-clavulanic acid, and imipenem.
 The cultured plates were incubated at 37 °C for 24 hrs to determine the susceptibility or resistance of specimens (90,91).